 11. Visit secret waterfalls

 25 km north of Golden is the trailhead to Thompson Falls.
 The 12 km hike (round trip) follows the Bleaberry River until it disappears when the river enters a gorge.
-The falls were named after David Thompson, a European explorer and surveyor travelling on this route to Columbia River.
+The falls were named after David Thompson, a European explorer and surveyor travelling on this route to the Columbia River.

 12. Kayak on Blaeberry River